 What are the next steps after nomination?

 As mentioned earlier, you apply by January 15 or April 15 respectively each year in the Faculty.
-In the following at least four to six weeks, the Faculty evaluates your application according to internal rankings and tries to place you at the partner universities according to your preferences.
+The faculty evaluates your applications on the basis of an internal ranking and tries to place you at the partner universities according to your preferences.
 As soon as the selection procedure is completed, you will be informed of the outcome in writing.
+You will receive feedback by the end of March at the latest.

 The Faculty then nominates you at the partner universities.
 Nevertheless, every student is requested to register also at an early stage as an ERASMUS nominee at the partner university.
 In most cases, this is a pure formality – your actual application for participation in ERASMUS is already finished at this point.
 Only at certain partner universities (Imperial College, French universities), will your application again be strictly examined – therefore please pay attention to requests mentioned in the partner universities’ overviews!

 I completed my Bachelor's degree but have not yet received my B.Sc. certificate.
 What should I submit instead with my ERASMUS application?

 Please submit a current transcript of records from CampusOffice or the ZPA in German.

 Do I already need a Learning Agreement for my ERASMUS application?